 A fee of $35 for the following violations:

 A fee of $65 for each of the following violations:

 A fee of $100 for each violation:

 A fee of $75 for each of the following violations:

 A fee of $17.50 for each violation:

 Visitors as defined in these Regulations are those individuals who are not employed and/or are not enrolled as a student of the University of Missouri-Kansas City.

-Visitors should use the parking meters/pay-by-space located in the parking lots on the campuses or secure temporary parking permits from the sponsoring department or Parking and Transportation office to park in designated permit lots on the campuses.
+Visitors should pay for parking in the metered areas on campus via the AMP Park app, or secure temporary parking permits from the sponsoring department or Parking and Transportation office to park in designated permit lots.

-Visitors to the campus may obtain temporary parking permits either through the sponsoring department or through the Parking and Transportation office.
+Visitors to the campus may obtain temporary parking permits either through the sponsoring department or through the Parking and Transportation Office, in person or through the website (http://parking.umkc.edu).
 Visitors on campus to attend a department sponsored seminar, departmental/community meetings and events or volunteer activity may use one of the following ways to pay for parking: